5 Unexpected Uses of Visitor Management Systems

 A busy front office with visitors, contractors, and employees may signal growth and progress for an organization.
 However, for front desk receptionists, heavy traffic can be a challenging situation.
 It often results in queues, delays, and can even lead to incorrect reporting of visitors and employees signing in and out.

-Alternatively they can use a mobile app dedicated to this process called SwipedOn Pocket.
+Alternatively they can use a mobile app called SwipedOn Pocket.

 Visitor management systems can also sign in vendors and contractors who may have limited access and need to sign NDAs or waivers.
 The front desk can customize a contractor or vendor sign-in process so they can onboard appropriately before entering the premises.